Worry grows for Iran woman athlete who climbed without hijab

 IranWire, another website focusing on the country founded by Iranian-Canadian journalist Maziar Bahari who once was detained by Iran, alleged that Rekabi would be immediately transferred to Tehran's notorious Evin Prison after arriving in the country.
 Evin Prison was the site of a massive fire this weekend that killed at least eight prisoners.

-In a tweet, the Iranian Embassy in Seoul denied 'all the fake, false news and disinformation' regarding Rekabi's departure on Tuesday.
-But instead of posting a photo of her from the Seoul competition, it posted an image of her wearing a headscarf at a previous competition in Moscow, where she also took a bronze medal.
+In a tweet, the Iranian Embassy in Seoul denied "all the fake, false news and disinformation" regarding Rekabi's departure on Tuesday.
+But instead of posting a photo of her from the Seoul competition, it posted an image of her wearing a headscarf at a previous competition in Moscow, where she took a bronze medal.

 Calls to the Iranian Embassy in Seoul rang unanswered Tuesday.